An organizational tree typically includes the following elements:

 Salaries

-Note that there is no exact "right" way to create an organization tree, as it depends on the organization's specific structure and needs.
-However, it is important that the organization tree is clear and easy to understand, so that everyone within the organization can have a good overview of how it is organized.
+There is no single "correct" way to structure an organizational tree, as it depends on the specific structure and needs of the organization.
+However, it is crucial to ensure that the organizational tree is clear and easy to understand so that everyone within the organization can get a comprehensive overview of its structure.